Interview with Caspar van der Poel - social media day June 30

 Posted on 16/04/2025 in Current Affairs

 Rheumatic conditions are common in the Netherlands.
-Treatment usually consists of a combination of pain medication, anti-inflammatories, and sometimes joint replacement surgery.
-What can acupuncture additionally mean?
-We would love to tell you more.
+Treatment usually involves a combination of pain medication, anti-inflammatories, and sometimes joint replacement surgery.
+What else can acupuncture offer?
+We'd love to tell you more.

 Rheumatic complaints can arise from various factors.
-In some cases, inflammation plays a role, such as in acute rheumatism.
-Chronic forms are often related to disturbances in the immune system.
+Sometimes inflammations play a role, as in acute rheumatism.
+Chronic forms are often related to disruptions in the immune system.
 Hereditary predisposition, overloading of the body, overweight, and prolonged emotional stress can exacerbate existing complaints.

 What can acupuncture mean?